Whirlpool WDF520PADM Control Board Gets Power But No Lights — Diagnosis & Fix

 • However, the front display panel shows no LED lights, button illumination, or digital readouts

-• The control board may be functioning internally but cannot communicate with or power the display
+• The control board may be functioning but cannot communicate with or power the display

-In the WDF520PADM model, this issue typically stems from problems with the door switch, thermal protection devices, ribbon cable connections, or failure of either the main control board or UI board assembly.
+In the WDF520PADM model, this issue usually arises from problems with the door switch, thermal protection devices, ribbon cable connections, or failures in the main control board or UI board assembly.

 Quick Initial Checks